juristr/juristr.github.com/_drafts/ng2-getting-started-for-beginners.md

 	<figcaption>Lazy loading via routes</figcaption>
 </figure>

-At the moment of writing this article, the router has been rewritten and thus the docs are a bit flaky.
+At the moment of writing this article, the router has been rewritten and thus [there are no docs at the moment](https://angular.io/docs/ts/latest/guide/router.html).
 It should be available shortly.
 Till then, you may want to give this video a go, where Misko Hevery explains it.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/d8yAdeshpcw?list=PLOETEcp3DkCq788xapkP_OU-78jhTf68j" frameborder="0" allowfullscreen="allowfullscreen"> </iframe>